YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -NOSWAP
 ~~~~~~~~~

--NOSWAP specifies to MUPIP REORG to skip actions that increase block adjacency.
+NOSWAP specifies to MUPIP REORG to skip actions that increase block adjacency.
 The format of the NOSWAP qualifier is:

 .. code-block:: none